 The subsidy represents the level of government contribution for a qualification, and varies between qualifications based on a number of factors.

 The investment priority or importance of the training influences the size of the government subsidy.
 Training in vocational areas that align with important economic and industry skills needs will receive a higher government subsidy.

 A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students).
 More information on concessional student status is detailed in the Certificate 3 Guarantee program policy.

 Do I need to contribute to the cost of training?

-Given the benefits that training provides to individuals, students undertaking certificate III level training and non-concessional students undertaking lower-level vocational training are required to contribute to the costs of their training through a co-contribution fee.
+Students undertaking certificate III level training and non-concessional students undertaking lower-level vocational training are required to pay student co-contribution fees.

-The amount of your out-of-pocket expense will vary depending on the course you undertake and the training provider you choose.
+The amount of your co-contribution fees will vary depending on the course you undertake and the training provider you choose.

 The fee may be paid on your behalf by an employer or another third party, but cannot be paid or waived by the training provider, or any organisation related to the training provider, unless approved by the department.

 - Read the Certificate 3 Guarantee frequently asked questions.

-- Read the Certificate 3 Guarantee – Student fact sheet (PDF, 70KB).
+- Read the Certificate 3 Guarantee – Student fact sheet (PDF, 542KB).